Reconstructing a graph from its Bell colouring graph: Strengthening Theorem

 It remains to prove the other direction of Theorem~\ref{thm:mainuppercomplete}.
 It will be useful to explicitly write down the recovery algorithm we used in the proofs of Theorem~\ref{thm:mainupperhalfcomplete} and Theorem~\ref{thm:main}.
-Let~$G$ be a graph on~$n$ vertices, let~$k\leq n-1$ be a natural number, and let~$\mathcal{B}\coloneqq \mathcal{B}_{\geq k}(G)$.
-We build a function~$\phi_{\mathcal{B}}:V(\mathcal{B})\rightarrow \mathcal{G}$, where~$\mathcal{G}$ denotes the set of all graphs.
-Let~$P\in V(\mathcal{B})$ be given.
+Let~$G$ be a graph on~$n$ vertices, let $k\leq n-1$ be a natural number, and let $\mathcal{B}\coloneqq \mathcal{B}_{\geq k}(G)$.
+We build a function $\phi_{\mathcal{B}}:V(\mathcal{B})\rightarrow \mathcal{G}$, where~$\mathcal{G}$ denotes the set of all graphs.
+Let $P\in V(\mathcal{B})$ be given.
 If~$\mathcal{N}(P)$ is not isomorphic to the line graph of any graph, set~$\phi_{\mathcal{B}}(P)$ equal to any graph.
 On the other hand, suppose~$\mathcal{N}(P)$ is isomorphic to the line graph~$L(H)$ of some graph~$H$.
 Let~$H^{\ddagger}$ be the graph obtained from~$H$ by removing all of its isolated vertices, and by replacing all of its triangle components with claw components.
 Let~$T^{\ddagger}$ denote the number of triangles in~$H^{\ddagger}$, and let~$T_P$ denote the number of triangles~$\Delta$ in~$\mathcal{N}(P)$ such that the three vertices of~$\Delta$ have a common neighbour outside of~$N[P]$.
-If~$T_P-T^{\ddagger}>0$ and~$H^{\ddagger}$ has at least~$T_P-T^{\ddagger}$ claw components, set~$\phi_\mathcal{B}(P)$ to be the complement of the graph obtained from~$H^{\ddagger}$ by replacing~$T_P-T^{\ddagger}$ claw components with triangle components.
+If $T_P-T^{\ddagger}>0$ and~$H^{\ddagger}$ has at least $T_P-T^{\ddagger}$ claw components, set~$\phi_\mathcal{B}(P)$ to be the complement of the graph obtained from~$H^{\ddagger}$ by replacing~$T_P-T^{\ddagger}$ claw components with triangle components.
 Otherwise, set~$\phi_\mathcal{B}(P)$ equal to the complement of~$H^{\ddagger}$.

-We will study the behaviour of the functions~$\phi_{\mathcal{B}_{\geq k}(G)}$ for various upper-Bell colouring graphs~$\mathcal{B}_{\geq k}(G)$.
+We will study the behaviour of the functions~$\phi_{\mathcal{B}_{\geq k}(G)}$ for various upper Bell colouring graphs~$\mathcal{B}_{\geq k}(G)$.
 We first record the following, whose proof follows immediately from the first two paragraphs of the proof of Lemma~\ref{lem:mainreconstruction} in Subsection~\ref{subsect:mainstep2}.

-\begin{lemma} Let~$G$ be a graph on~$n$ vertices, and let~$k\leq n-2$.
-Then the set $\Omega_5\subseteq V(\mathcal{B}_{\geq k}(G))$ of~$P^*$-candidates is non-empty, and we have~$\phi_{\BuG}(P)\cong G'$ for every $P\in \Omega_5$. \end{lemma}
+\begin{lemma} Let~$G$ be a graph on~$n$ vertices, and let $k\leq n-2$.
+Then the set $\Omega_5\subseteq V(\mathcal{B}_{\geq k}(G))$ of $P^*$-candidates is non-empty, and we have $\phi_{\BuG}(P)\cong G'$ for every $P\in \Omega_5$. \end{lemma}

 \begin{lemma} Let~$G$ be a graph on~$n$ vertices.
-Then~$\phi_{\mathcal{B}_{\geq n-1}(G)}(P^*)\cong \GClaw$. \end{lemma}
+Then $\phi_{\mathcal{B}_{\geq n-1}(G)}(P^*)\cong \GClaw$. \end{lemma}